NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ```

 ### [mWR](#mwr) -> Step Dodge -> Chain
 Cancelling [Move Arts Waving Rigel](#mwr) with a Step Dodge input is another great way of building Rage.
 Canceling the {term}`PA` into a Step Dodge input will make you lose height that you previously gained.
 You can cancel out of the {term}`PA` as soon as the last hit occurs.
-The example shows four {term}`PA`s chained together to make the comparison more obvious.

 ```{danger}
 This is not safe and you can end up canceling the {term}`PA` early so make sure to be careful.